Maritime Transport Act 1994

 You could also call this:

-"You won't get in trouble for breaking old rules after they're removed."
+"You won't be in trouble for breaking a law after it's been cancelled."

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.